Azure Service Endpoints

 Technical Overview

-Azure Service Endpoints provide secure and direct connectivity to Azure services over an optimized route over the Azure backbone network.
+Azure Service Endpoints provide secure and direct connectivity to Azure services over an optimized route over the Azure backbone network instead of the public Internet.
 By enabling Service Endpoints, you can restrict access to your Azure service resources to only your virtual network, improving security and reducing exposure to the public internet.

 Implementation Details